initialcapacity/why-pairing-is-faster/README.md

 ## Summary

 When paring, dependencies between stories in a backlog have less of an impact on team velocity.
-The impact of dependencies is much higher in a pull request workflow, meaning stories must be highly parallelizable to achieve the same productivity.
+The impact of dependencies is much higher in a code review or pull request workflow, meaning stories must be highly parallelizable to achieve the same productivity.

 ## Simulator